Prerequisite

 --num_csx

 flag specifying the number of CS-X systems.
-The global batch size divided by the number of CS-Xs will be the effective batch size per device.
+The global batch size divided by the number of CS-Xs will be the effective batch size per device. - Once you have submitted your job to execute in the Cerebras Wafer-Scale cluster, you can track the progress or kill your job using the csctl tool.
+You can also monitor the performance using a Grafana dashboard.

 flag, contain all results and artifacts from the latest run.
 These include: